Innectic/Vii/README.md

 # The Vii Programming Language

-Vii is a new programming language aiming at fast compile speeds, with easy to write code.
+Vii is a new programming language aiming at fast compile time, with easy to write & read code.

 Some of the goals are:
 - K.I.S.S - Keep it simple, stupid.